jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+## Version 2.0 Update 12!!
+I am currently testing a new version of BTTN that strickly checks if a new YouTube video is uploaded and makes sure it's classifed correctly, i.e, YouTube Premiere, YouTube short or a regular video.
+I am going to test this for at least a week to make sure all parts of it work as expected and then Ill implement the remaing parts and test.
+FYI when this new version is released, it will not be compatible with ANY previous versions of BTTN, and sadly all data will need to be re-entered maually.

 ## Version 2.0 Update 11!
 Sorry for the lack of updates!
 This project is not dead.
 I have been very busy latey and not super motivated to work on this project to be honest.
 The main reason is becuase I believe the current version has become unmanagable for me to work on.
 With that said, I am currently in the process of writing this from the ground up, AGAIN.
 This time I am using the Google API java client to hopefully keep the code more manageable and under control as well as improve reliability.
 No time frame on the next update sadly.